peer-open-source/xara-docs/source/user/manual/miscCommands.rst

-Misc.
-Commands
+State Commands
 ==============

-These are commands added to the interpreter which don't fit into one of the other three categories!
+These are methods which don't fit into one of the other three categories!
 The commands can be broken into two groups: (1) those that return values for use in the scripts, and (2) those that don't!!

 .. toctree::
    :caption: 1.
 Commands that return values